Venezuela postpones presidential election to May 20

 The 56-year-old former state governor believes he can win, even without the coalition’s election machinery behind him, by taking advantage of widespread dissatisfaction with the ruling socialists over a fifth year of grueling recession.

-However, opposition supporters in the camps of Lopez and Capriles have called Falcon a “sellout” and are urging voters to stay away from the polls to isolate Maduro and de-legitimize what they say will be a rigged win.
+However, opposition supporters in the camps of Lopez and Capriles have called Falcon a“sellout” and are urging voters to stay away from the polls to isolate Maduro and de-legitimize what they say will be a rigged win.

 “Sadly, Falcon succumbed to the temptation of participating and playing the dictatorship’s game,” said Juan Pablo Guanipa, a leader in Capriles’ Justice First party.